SharkSnack/shiren-2/content/system/monsters.md

 The ability to rapidly obtain new items is so powerful, you're nearly guaranteed<br/>
 to clear the dungeon if you capture an Armordillo Pop in Road to the End.<br/>
 The dropped items are selected from the current floor's item table.<br/>
-Note that Gamarra monsters will always drop Gitan.
+Note that Froggo monsters will always drop Gitan.

 <table class="itemTable">
   <tr>